Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - You can set the default consistency by going the the cosmos Db account resource `|| dafault consistency` You can then select from the options above

 - **Cosmos DB A/C based on Table API**
+- Create a new Cosmos DB account from general resources
+    - account name table something
+    - Select `Azure Table` next to API
+    - Go to the account once created `|| Data explorer > new table`
+        - Add entity
+            - Fill in values and the property names(variable name)
+- **Using Graph API with Cosmos DB**
+- Create a new account
+    - API graph API
+    - Once created then you can add vertices - you create nodes